Hasnain0110/Ball_game./README.md

 # Ball_game.
-It is a simple ball game built using java
+It is a simple ball game built using java.